7 Common Reasons for Losing Your Best Talent

 In such a scenario, they don’t have much to be happy about!

-Eventually, many people who leave their job do this because of the boss, not the work or the business.
-Consider what you may be doing to drive your very best people away, and begin making the changes you need in order to retain them.
+Eventually, many people who leave their jobs do this because of the boss, not the work or the business.
+Consider what you may be doing to drive your very best people away and begin making the changes you need to retain them.